DamoM73/turtle_vid_tute/lesson_5.md

 If your code still works as it should, lets unpack the code we just added:

-- the `get_number` function:
+- The `get_number` function:
   - `def get_number(prompt):` &rarr; defines our new function with one argument `prompt`:
-    - we observed that the prompt was one of the differnces between our two blocks of simlar code
+    - we observed that the prompt was one of the differences between our two blocks of similar code
-    - we can provide a different prompt each time we call the function
+    - using this argument means we can provide a different prompt each time we call the function
   - `num = input(prompt)` &rarr; uses the `prompt` argument and assigns the user input to `num`
   - `if num.isdigit():` &rarr; checks if `num` only contains numbers
-  - `return int(num)` &rarr; converts the value assigned to `num` then `returns` to the main program:
+  - `return int(num)` &rarr; converts the value assigned to `num` then `returns` it to the main program:
     - `return` is new
-    - `return` sends a value back to the main program and then finishes the function.
+    - `return` sends a value back to the main program and then ends the function.
-  - `else:` &rarr; if `num` does not only contain numbers, run the following code
+  - `else:` &rarr; if `num` does not contain only numbers, run the following code block
   - `print("Invalid input")` &rarr; informs the user their input is not correct
   - `quit()` &rarr; exits the program
 - `num_sides = get_number("How many sides?> ")` &rarr; calls the `get_number` function